django-otp/django-otp/docs/source/overview.rst

 -------------------

 A django-otp plugin is simply a Django app that contains one or more models that are subclassed from :class:`django_otp.models.Device`.
-By convention, each plugin typically has one device model.
+Each model class supports a single type of OTP device.
 Remember that when we use the term :term:`device` in this context, we're not necessarily referring to a physical device.
 At the code level, a device is a model object that can verify a particular type of OTP.
-For example, you might have a `YubiKey
-<http://www.yubico.com/yubikey>`_ that supports both the Yubico OTP algorithm
-and the HOTP standard: these would be represented as different devices and likely served by different plugins.
+For example, you might have a `YubiKey <http://www.yubico.com/yubikey>`_ that supports both the Yubico OTP algorithm and the HOTP standard: these would be represented as different devices and likely served by different plugins.
 A device that delivered HOTP values to a user by SMS would be a third device defined by another plugin.

 OTP plugins are distributed as Django apps; to install a plugin, just add it to :setting:`INSTALLED_APPS` like any other.
 The order can be significant: any time